dsohn97/DroneDemo/README.md

-# Droneflight_Demo
+# Drone_Demo

-Welcome to the Droneflight Demo FUSEE App, which illustrates a method to calculate movement of objects and the camera in Space using `Quaternions`, This method works for 1st and 3rd person views.
+Welcome to the DroneDemo FUSEE App, which illustrates a method to calculate movement of objects and the camera in Space using `Quaternions`, This method works for 1st and 3rd person views.

 `Droneflight.cs` contains the source code for a working FUSEE application showing a 3D drone model with 3 different camera types.